 Duration of Study and Time Limits

 Full-time students must complete work on a Master's degree within three years after their first registration as candidates.
-Three terms of full-time registration should suffice to complete the course-work program.
+Three or four terms of full-time registration should suffice to complete the course-work program.
 Programs of study involving a thesis or a project may require additional time.
 Part-time students admitted to candidacy should complete their work within five years after first registration.
 See also the statement in the current Graduate Calendar.

 All full-time students are required to maintain continuous registration through all terms of their graduate program.
 Students wishing to take a leave of absence for a term must apply to the Executive Dean of the Faculty of Graduate Studies and Research and pay the appropriate fee.
 All students must be registered graduate students in the term preceding the proper deadline for Spring or Fall Convocation in order to be permitted to graduate.
 See the current Graduate Calendar, "Graduate Registration Regulations," for details.